 Other Colleges

-The medieval manuscripts of Selwyn College and Ridley Hall have also been deposited in the Manuscripts Department, and may be consulted there similarly in accordance with the usual procedures.
+The medieval manuscripts of Selwyn College and Ridley Hall have also been deposited in the University Library and may also be consulted in the Special Collections Reading Room in accordance with the usual procedures.
 Descriptions of these manuscripts were published in N.R.
 Ker, Medieval Manuscripts in British Libraries, 5 vols (1969-2002), vol. 2, Abbotsford-Keele (1977), pp. 247-49, 255-58 and vol. 5, Indexes and Addenda (2002), p.
 7.